RWT Depot and Office Building

 Design Team: Andreas Cukrowicz, Anton Nachbaur-Sturm, Martin Ladinger, Tobias Beyrer

-Project Team: Martin Ladinger [PL], Miriam Gruppe, Michael Abt, Johanna Brunner, Theresa Hölz, Lukas Vögel, Andreas Cukrowicz, Anton Nachbaur-Sturm
+Project Team: Martin Ladinger [PL], Miriam Perez Morel, Michael Abt, Johanna Brunner, Theresa Hölz, Lukas Vögel, Andreas Cukrowicz, Anton Nachbaur-Sturm.

 Client: rwt Regionalwerk Toggenburg AG, Kirchberg CH